OEUG99/Knowledge-Garden/pages/Graph___Style Guide.md

 			  This namespaces theme is not specific enough.
 Additionally, using it makes using links hard to read.
 			  ```
-		- Namespaces are also acce
+		- Namespaces are also acceptable if you are trying to avoid naming conflicts; however,
 	- ## Special Namespaces:
 		- ###  Functional Namespaces:
 			- **[[Graph]]**